Projek Kalsom: Organisation Background

 In 1993, a group of Malaysian students read a newspaper article about Kelthom Abdullah, a single mother living in the rural areas of Kelantan, Malaysia, who could not bear the cost of her children's education.
 The students raised funds for Kelthom and organised the first Projek Kalsom motivational camp for underprivileged students in Jerantut, Pahang in 1994.
 The founders of Projek Kalsom were also the founders of the United Kingdom & Eire Council for Malaysian Students (UKEC).

 Subsequent Projek Kalsom motivational camps were rotated between the 11 states and federal territories of West Malaysia.
 In 2012, under the leadership of Hannah Nazri (2011 Projek Kalsom 17 Director), formerly a medical student of University of Bristol, Projek Kalsom became a registered entity known as Kelab Belia Kalsom under the Registrar of Youth Societies (Ministry of Youth & Sports, Malaysia).
 In 2012, the Projek Kalsom motivational camp was held for the first time in East Malaysia, in Miri, Sarawak.
 The following year, the first Bristol Commonwealth Cultural Programme was held, where 10 British university students participated in the Projek Kalsom motivational camp in Kuantan, Pahang.
 In 2014, under the leadership of Mohd Zulikhwan Ayub (2013–2015 Kelab Belia Kalsom President), Kelab Belia Kalsom underwent a major transformation phase with an expansion plan of partnerships in place, an increase in the number of volunteer applications by nearly 300%, an introduction of a one-year Kalsom Harapan plan, and a rebranding as the Kalsom Movement.

 Since 2014, the Kalsom Movement remained the only student-led organisation to receive support and endorsement from Bursa Malaysia (formerly Kuala Lumpur Stock Exchange).
 In 2015, The Kalsom Movement was nominated as one of the Top 10 Organisations (Education and Community) for the Merdeka Award.
 Projek Kalsom is endorsed by the Malaysian Book of Records as the longest student run motivational camp in Malaysia.
 For 2018, the Kalsom Movement received the support of Shell Malaysia and was the only student-led charity to benefit from the Shell Raya Charity Campaign 2018.
+In 2022, The Kalsom Movement was one of the five shortlisted non-profit organisations for the 2022 Commonwealth Education Awards under the category of "Rethinking Education for Innovation".

 The tour of all 14 states and federal territories of Malaysia was completed with the 2015 Projek Kalsom 21 in Papar, Sabah.
 In 2015, the movement received 364 applications for 40 facilitator positions from Malaysian students studying in 15 different countries including the United Kingdom, Ireland, United States of America, Canada, Poland, Spain, Egypt, and Indonesia.
 Eleven international facilitators through the Bristol Commonwealth Cultural Programme (third year running) and American Fulbright Scholars were also selected to encourage relationships between the two countries and to encourage English speaking between Projek Kalsom student-participants.